 If you are spending a night or two (recommended) up here, there are plenty of good camping spots up in the alpine at the top of the dry stream bed.
 Water is available a short walk to the north, where you can descend the moraine to a stream.

+Now you have to gain access to the southeast ridge (this is the red line in the map above and is 4.8 kilometers one way).
+From here, scramble up the slope closest to you.
+It is steep but hike-able.
 Once you gain the top of the ridge, it widens out for the first part and is an easy walk.
 You will be sticking to the left (south and west) side of the ridge most of the way, as it is a much gentler slope than the right side.
 Unfortunately, it is often the windy side of the ridge.

 The ridge is straight forward and easy walking up until the large sub peak, which is where the ridge turns slightly more to the north (right).
 You will have to go up and over the sub peak, which will involve a very short section of Class 3 or 4 scrambling.
 Climbing up this is the most exposed part of the route, but once you climb over the sub peak, it is less exposed on the other side.
 Descending this part is more difficult than ascending it.
 You might opt to bring a rope for this section, although there isn't much natural protection around to anchor to.